 In reality, ivory keytops are too thin and small to be useful for much.
 However, piano repairers and technicians do hold on to some old ivory keytops when they are removed from some old pianos.
 They use the ivory keytops for historical instrument restoration purposes.

 If a piano with ivory keys is already in your family, you can keep it.
 The idea of not wasting something that’s already in place comes into use.
 Just keep in mind that they have no value.

 In regards to how to tell if piano keys are ivory, there are several easy ways, as mentioned above.

 There is a distinct beauty in older pianos with ivory keys.
 If you already have a piano with ivory keys, just appreciate the beauty and enjoy playing.

 On the other hand, modern man-made materials like plastic or resin options are perfect for piano keys.
-Many piano keys simulate the natural material with texture on them that provide good grips for players.
-Nowadays, many digital pianos feature simulated ebony and ivory textures on their keys, for instance, Casio PX-870,
+Many piano keys simulate the natural material with texture on them that provides good grips for players.
+Nowadays, many digital pianos feature simulated ebony and ivory textures on their keys; for instance, the Casio PX-870,